Daaxren/jkq-archipelago/README.md

 Short version: install the latest Archipelago build → double-click `apworld/jump_king_quest.apworld` → put one YAML per player (start from [`apworld/JKQ-player-template.yaml`](apworld/JKQ-player-template.yaml)) in `Players/` → **Generate** → upload the output zip at <https://archipelago.gg/uploads> → create the room and share host/port.

-### Good to know

-- **Saves are independent from the room.** You can switch character/save in the same Archipelago room.
-This is not the intended way to play;
-  the client re-binds automatically.
-Each character keeps its own inventory and flags while the Archipelago world is shared, items already received in another save will be voided.
-- **Offline-tolerant.** A pickup collected while the connection is down is recorded durably and delivered when the connection returns — never lost, never doubled.
-- **Disconnect.** The Archipelago dialog has a **Disconnect** button: it turns auto-connect off so the game stays vanilla from then on (immediate at the main menu; if you already played a save this launch, it takes effect at the next restart).
-Save & Connect turns it back on **live, no restart needed** — the one-restart rule only applies to the very first install.
-- **Goal**: pass the **last door** of the game (top of Phantom Tower final stairs).
-- Logs: `BepInEx/LogOutput.log`, lines prefixed `[JKQAP-NET]` — attach them to any bug report, **together with `BepInEx/JKQAP-events.log`** (a crash-proof copy of the same events: if the game freezes or is killed, this file keeps the final seconds that `LogOutput.log` can lose).

 ## YAML options